About the workstream

 Dynamic operating envelopes are where import and export limits can vary over time and location.
 Dynamic rather than fixed export limits could enable higher levels of energy exports from customers’ solar and battery systems by allowing higher export limits when there is more hosting capacity on the local network.

-The Dynamic Operating Envelopes Workstream Group consists of seven organisations:
+The Dynamic Operating Envelopes Workstream Group consists of the following organisations:

 - Australian Energy Market Operator (AEMO)